mathematicalthinking/vmt/README.md

 ## Bugs
 1. ~~We need to disable all buttons related replaying and interacting with the room until the ggbClient is loaded.~~
-1. Navigating around the room (i.e. from replayer to enter-room is buggy and bad UX) enter room should change to exit room upon entering --> upon replaying it should say
+1. ~~Navigating around the room (i.e. from replayer to enter-room is buggy and bad UX) enter room should change to exit room upon entering --> upon replaying it should say~~
+1. When we enter a room with now data, make some events, and then click replayer we get an error that there are no events (perhaps we need to make a new api call? not sure?)
+1. Users in room is not updated via socket.io

 ## Ideas for further Development
 ### Ideas for the replayer